ctrueden/equilibrium/_pages/reliquaries/warforged.md

 R. Martine Andrews, Dominic Tremere's former butler and iron woman.

-Discovered by Dominic Tremere on an archeological dig decades ago, Andrews was Tremere’s personal assistant and butler until recently.
-But she has now abandoned her role in favor of hunting down [Isis Ra’ksh](../dossiers/isis-raksh), who she believes possesses the Necronomicon, a mystical book of great destructive power.
+Discovered by [Dominic Tremere](../dossiers/dominic-tremere) on an archeological dig decades ago, Andrews was Tremere's personal assistant and butler until recently.
+But she has now abandoned her role in favor of hunting down [Isis Ra'ksh](../dossiers/isis-raksh), who she believes possesses the [Necronomicon](../reliquaries/necronomicon), a mystical book of great destructive power.